-The menorah is depicted on the coat of arms of the State of Israel, is a central feature of the holiday of Hanukah and is seen in synagogues around the world.
-Here’s a look at its history and importance.
+The menorah is depicted on the coat of arms of the State of Israel, is a central feature of the holiday of Hanukah, and is seen in synagogues around the world.
+With it’s seven arms, this symbol holds deep meaning to the Jewish.
+Let’s take a look at what it means.

 What is the Menorah?

 The term menorah derives from the Hebrew word for lamp and originates from the description of the seven-lamp lampstand as outlined in the Bible.
 But although it started out as a description of one specific lamp, today there are two variations to the menorah.